Renters Insurance

 Wyoming $133 $11

-While you're renting a home or apartment, your renters policy covers only your personal belongings.
-You do not have to worry about insuring the structure, walls or fixed furniture.
+Renters policies work differently than standard homeowners policies.
+While you are renting a home or apartment, your renters policy covers only your personal belongings.
+You do not have to worry about insuring the structure, walls or fixed furniture — this is covered by your landlord's policy.

 In a typical HO-4 policy, renters insurance has four primary coverage options: